skanehira/ramparts/README.md

 ramparts init-config
 ```

-This creates a `ramparts.yaml` file:
+This creates a `ramparts.yaml` file with the following structure:

 ```yaml
 # Example ramparts.yaml